-To note the delayed audit for the reasons set out in paragraph 5.1, and recommend to the Authority to delegate the final sign off to the Director of Finance and Chair of the Authority if there is no significant findings by EY.
+- i.
+Note the delayed audit for the reasons set out in paragraph 5.1, and - ii.
+Delegate the final sign off to the Director of Finance and Chair of the Authority if there are no significant findings by the auditors, Ernst and Young LLP.